March 15, 2024

 According to SRP, Arizona’s Biggest Battery Energy Storage System Is Live

-“The collaboration with Salt River Project and NextEra is accelerating decarbonization in Arizona and our carbon-free journey in the region,” stated Amanda Peterson Corio, Global Head of Data Center Energy at Google.
+Amanda Peterson Corio, Global Head of Data Center Energy at Google, highlighted the project’s significance, stating, “The collaboration with Salt River Project and NextEra is accelerating decarbonization in Arizona and our carbon-free journey in the region.”

-Bobby Olsen, Chief Planning, Strategy, and Sustainability Officer at SRP, remarked, “SRP and the Valley are fortunate to have sustainability-focused organisations like Google located here who help accelerate the transition to carbon-free power resources.”
+“SRP and the Valley are fortunate to have sustainability-focused organisations like Google located here who help accelerate the transition to carbon-free power resources,” remarked Bobby Olsen, Chief Planning, Strategy, and Sustainability Officer at SRP.

-Anthony Pedroni, Vice President of Renewables and Storage Development at NextEra Energy Resources, noted that these renewable energy centers will produce inexpensive, domestic energy and bring millions in additional revenue to Pinal and Maricopa counties.
+Beyond its environmental benefits, the project is also a boon for the local economy.
+According to Anthony Pedroni, Vice President of Renewables and Storage Development at NextEra Energy Resources, these renewable energy centers will provide inexpensive, domestic energy.
+The development brings millions in additional tax revenue to Maricopa and Pinal counties, supporting a robust and sustainable energy system for Arizona’s future.

 Disclaimer: The information published here is aggregated from publicly available sources.
 PVknowhow.com does not guarantee the accuracy, completeness, or timeliness of the content.
 If you identify any incorrect or misleading information, please contact us so we can review and, if necessary, correct it.